mtagius/pwnagotchi-tools/README.md

 # Scripts
 ## Copy the .PCAP files to your machine.
 To copy the `.pcap` files from your `Pwnagotchi` run the following script.
 It will copy the files from the `/root/handshakes` directory on the `Pwnagotchi` to one that you can access from your machine, `/usr/[USERNAME]/handshakes`.
-Then it will copy the `/usr/[USERNAME]/handshakes` directory to your machine.
+Then it will copy the `/usr/[USERNAME]/handshakes` directory to your machine, in the `./handshakes/pcap` directory.
 * `npm run get`

 ## Generate the .HC22000/.PMKID files.